AMP Limited

 AMP Limited (formerly Australian Mutual Provident Society) is an Australian financial services company that operates in Australia and New Zealand.
-It offers superannuation and investment products, financial advice and banking services through AMP Banking, including home loans and savings accounts.
+It offers superannuation and investment products and banking services through AMP Banking, including home loans and savings accounts.
 AMP is headquartered in Sydney, Australia.
-The company previously operated a global investment management business through its subsidiary AMP Capital.

-AMP has one of Australia's largest shareholder registers, with most shareholders living in Australia and New Zealand due to all policy holders receiving shares in the new company when the society demutualised.
+AMP has one of Australia's largest shareholder registers, with most shareholders living in Australia due to all policy holders receiving shares in the new company when the society demutualised.

-On 20 April 2018, Craig Meller resigned as CEO after it was revealed in the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry that AMP charged clients for financial advice which was not provided, and misled the Australian Securities & Investments Commission on numerous occasions.
-At that time more than $1 billion in market value was stripped from AMP shares as news of the company's failings were revealed before the Royal Commission.
-In the wake of revelations at the banking royal commission and his resignation from AMP, Meller resigned as a financial services adviser to the Turnbull government.